Local Gaussian cross-spectrum analysis: Visualisations and interpretations

+\textbf{The truncation level $m$:} The value \mbox{$m=10$} was used for the truncation level, since it was possible to detect nonlinear dependency structures even for that low truncation level.

+\textbf{The number of replicates $R$:} The estimated values (means and 90\% pointwise confidence intervals) have been based on $R=100$ replicates.
+Simulations were used for the cases with known parametric models, whereas the bootstrapped based resampling strategy developed in \JT was used for the real data example.
+The relevant details about this resampling strategy are for the convenience of the reader included in \cref{P2.app:regarding_resampling} in the Supplementary Material.

-\begin{remark} The \Rpackage \Rref{localgauss}, see \citet{Berentsen:2014:ILR}, was used for the estimation of the local Gaussian auto- and cross-correlations for the \mbox{$p=5$} case.
-These estimates are returned with an indicator (named \texttt{eflag}) that reveals whether or not the estimation algorithm converged numerically to the estimate, and this numerical convergence-information has then been added to the relevant plots in their lower left corner.
-In particular, \enquote{\texttt{NC = OK}} will be used to show that all the required estimates had a successful numerical convergence.
-Contrary, \enquote{\texttt{NC = FAIL}} will represent that problems did occur during the estimation algorithm.
-It should be noted that convergence-problems hardly occurs when the computations are based on pseudo-normalised observations. \end{remark}
+\textbf{Numerical convergence:} The \Rpackage \Rref{localgauss}, see \citet{Berentsen:2014:ILR}, estimates the local Gaussian cross-correlations $\lgccr{k\ell}{\LGp}{h}$ and returns them together with an attribute that reveals whether or not the estimation algorithm converged numerically.
+The $m$-truncated estimates $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$ inherits the convergence-attributes from the estimates $\TSR{\hatlgccr{k\ell}{\LGp}{h}}{h=-m}{m}$ , and either \enquote{\texttt{NC = OK}} or \enquote{\texttt{NC = FAIL}} will be added to the plot depending on the convergence status.
+Note that convergence-problems hardly occur when the computations are based on pseudo-normalized observations.